arklumpus/MuPDFCore/Readme.md

 On macOS, you will need to install at least the Command-Line Tools for Xcode (if necessary, you should be prompted to do this while you perform the following steps) and CMake.

-Once you have everything at the ready, you will have to build MuPDFWrapper on the seven platforms.
+Once you have everything at the ready, you will have to build MuPDFWrapper on the nine platforms.

 <details>
 <summary><strong>Build instructions</strong></summary>